Shafia-01/Stratix/README.md

-# 🤖 Keylytics - AI-Powered SEO Keyword Intelligence System
+# 🤖 KeyLytics - AI-Powered SEO Keyword Intelligence System
 Keylytics is a comprehensive keyword research and SEO analysis platform powered by AI.

 ## ✨ Features
-Keylytics provides a comprehensive suite of SEO intelligence tools powered by AI.
+KeyLytics provides a comprehensive suite of SEO intelligence tools powered by AI.
 Here's what each feature offers:

 ### 1. 🔍 Keyword Discovery
 **AI-Powered Keyword Research with Real-Time Metrics**